erenard/presentation/jstoolchain/slides.md

   }
 }) (namespace)
 ```
-...until the raise of modular JavaScript a few years later.
+...until the rise of modular JavaScript a few years later.
 ---
 class: center, middle, inverse